Semi-ATE/Semi-ATE/src/Apps/master_app/ate_master_app/README.md

 * `site_layout` defines for each site the layout.
 The layout is the start coordinate of some site
 * `tester_type` defines the type of he tester.
 This provided by the tester plugin.
 * `loglevel` defines the log-level of the control application
+* `develop_mode` defines wether the master application shall start in develop mode, such that it's possible to debug a test program within spyder (possible value: true or false)

 ### Starting the Master Application